• infobot@lakesoffire.org

 Select volunteer teams and theme camps may have early entry.
 As we have not taken full possession of the land and will be co-existing with other campsite customers at that time, please respect Lucky Lakes sound policy and limit music to boombox levels prior to gates opening at noon on Wednesday.
 Exceptions for testing equipment during setup is permitted, with the expectation you be courteous, and comply with the sound team/board’s direction.
 Violating the sound policy pre-event may not only jeopardize your sound permit but your ability to obtain early entry in future years as well.

-Within the Back 40 (marked on your map), these sound policies apply and will be enforced:
+Within the Dere Kamp (marked on your map), these sound policies apply and will be enforced:

-• In general, sound is a privilege and not a right in the Back 40.
+• In general, sound is a privilege and not a right in the Dere Kamp.
 If asked to turn your music down, the expectation is that campers will do so.
-Sound should not be distinctly audible in neighboring camps in the Back 40.
+Sound should not be distinctly audible in neighboring camps in the Dere Kamp.

 • No subwoofers allowed at all.